Cobaltians-Fonts/FontasticToCobalt/README.md

 This python script will help you to include any [Fontastic](http://fontastic.me/) or [Icomoon](https://icomoon.io/) fonts on your Android or IOS Cobalt App.
 See the [How to use](#usage) below.

 * This script create a standard Android|IOS module architecture.
-* Parse the .html given by Fontastic|Icomoon, extract icons name and associated glyphs and put them in the created package.
+* Parse the .css given by Fontastic|Icomoon, extract icons name and associated glyphs and put them in the created package.
 * Android: Create a basic AndroidManifest.xml, build.gradle with [Cobalt](http://cobaltians.org/) dependency, and the corresponding java code according to the Cobalt framework in the package.
 * IOS: Create a basic projet with a header and some generated .m code and fill them.
 * Copy the font.ttf in the package's assets directory.